 169Tm(p,n)169Yb reaction

-The cross sections of the 169Tm(p,n)169Yb reaction were determined as shown in Fig. 2 [3].
+The cross sections of the 169Tm(p,n)169Yb reaction were determined as shown in Figure 2 [3].
 The result is compared with the previous experimental data [10–12] and the TENDL-2019 values [6].
 The peak amplitude and position are consistent with Birattari et al. [10].
 The data of Spahn et al. [11] are two times larger than ours.
 The shape of the TENDL-2019 data is different from the experimental data.

 169Tm(d,2n)169Yb reaction

 The excitation function of the 169Tm(d,2n)169Yb reaction was measured [5].
-The result is shown in Fig. 3 together with the earlier measured experimental data [13,14] and the TENDL-2019 values [6].
+The result is shown in Figure 3 together with the earlier measured experimental data [13,14] and the TENDL-2019 values [6].
 The peak position is in good agreement with the previous experimental data and theoretical calculation although our result shows slightly higher than the other experimental data.

 169Tm(a,x)169Yb reaction

 We performed two experiments to measure the cross sections of the 169Tm(a,x)169Yb reaction.
 The cooling times were longer than 86.9 d and 36.5 d for the first and the second experiments.
 During the cooling times, the co-produced parent nucleus 169Lu (T1/2 = 34.06 h) had entirely decayed to 169Yb.
 Therefore, the cumulative cross sections could be obtained.
-The results are shown in Fig. 4 with the TENDL-2019 values [6].
+The results are shown in Figure 4 with the TENDL-2019 values [6].
 The TENDL-2019 values are very different from our result.
 There is no previous study found in a literature survey.

 natEr(a,x)169Yb reaction

 The cross sections of the natEr(,x)169Yb reaction were experimentally determined [4].
-The result is shown in Fig. 5 in comparison with the previous studies [15–18] and the TENDL-2019 values [6].
+The result is shown in Figure 5 in comparison with the previous studies [15–18] and the TENDL-2019 values [6].
 Both data of Király et al. [17] and TENDL-2019 have nearly the same peak position as ours at around 35 MeV while the amplitudes are different.
-The other experimental data differ significantly in both the shape and amplitude from our results.
+The other experimental data differ significantly from our results in both the shape and amplitude.

 Physical yield of 169Yb